felipeoriani/Fynance/README.md

 </div>

-Fynance is a handy wrapper to get stock market quotes written in .Net.
+Fynance is a handy wrapper to get stock market quotes written in .Net Standard.
 It is currently support the Yahoo Finance but it can be extended to other APIs.

 ## Features